 CIWO’s Bargaining for the Common Good (BCG) program seeks to reinvent collective bargaining for the 21st century and ensure that it starts including a range of issues from affordable housing to racial and immigrant justice in order to it benefit both workers and the broader communities they live and work in.
 The program works through concrete initiatives that build innovative dynamic partnerships between labor organizations, worker centers and a wide array of community, religious and racial justice organizations to advance demands that represent a comprehensive “Common Good” agenda.
 It also promotes this emerging alternative agenda through conferences, regional meetings, a "Common Good” Toolkit and other resources.

-Bargaining for the Common Good Advisory Committee
+National Convening: Bargaining for the Common Good in Higher Education

 The Bargaining for the Common Good Advisory Committee, a new national advisory group composed of key union, community and racial justice leaders to help guide and support the BCG network, was recently announced.
 Read more